stdio-cz/mhmp_mapk_integration-engine/README.md

 Environment options can be set with the system (e.g. in debian with `export NODE_ENV=test`).
 In this case options in the .evn files are override.

+Default and specific configuration files are merge by the rule: specific options overrides default options.

 ## Compilation of typescript code

 To compile typescript code into js one-time